LexShadow/The-Connection-Point/README.md

 # The Connection Point
-The connection point is a updated versions of [Dead Simple Blog](https://github.com/paintedsky/dead-simple-blog)by paintedsky
+The connection point is a updated versions of [Dead Simple Blog](https://github.com/paintedsky/dead-simple-blog) by paintedsky

 I have updated the a few things, changes the design and started to work on a few more functions for it, I liked this idea as I did something like this in the past without markdown, that markdown seems to be a really cool idea, I also have added Font Awesome, ParsedownExta and my own ParsedownExtraFix